 Chase has what’s known as the 5/24 rule.
 This means that if you’ve opened five or more new card accounts in the past 24 months you typically won’t be approved for this card.
 So if you do apply for this card, make sure you’re under that limit.

 $89 Annual Fee ($0 the first year)

 The IHG Premier Card has an $89 annual fee, however, it is waived in your first year of cardmembership.
 You can add additional cardmembers to your account at no extra cost.

 As I’ll explain below, the ongoing annual fee is so well worth it even if you don’t spend money on the card, since you get an anniversary free night certificate.

 The IHG Premier Card offers some bonus categories, though in general, this isn’t a card that I would put much spending on, given the relatively low value of IHG Rewards Club points.

-- You earn 5X points from IHG with Platinum Elite Status, a benefit of this card
+- You earn 5x points from IHG with Platinum status, which is a benefit of this card

 2x Points At Gas Stations, Grocery Stores, And Restaurants